 half an hour.
 Finally he goes, Water, please.

 a nice jug of luke warm water.

-screwed wildly in circles, hunting for
+his eyes screwing wildly in circles,

 Then he put down the empty jug,